MaryamMasood01/Python-Projects/README.md

-# CSCI-1133
+## CSCI-1133
 Introduction to Computing and Programming Concepts in Python

+This repository contains all of my labs, homeworks, assignments and additional resources from this course.